kanisterio/kanister/examples/postgres-RDS/README.md

 > **Tip**: List all releases using `helm list`

-In case, if you don't have `Kanister` installed already, you can use following commands to do that.
+In case, if you don't have `Kanister` installed already, you can use the following commands to do that.
 Add Kanister Helm repository and install Kanister operator
 ```bash
 $ helm repo add kanister https://charts.kanister.io